wilon/boboakpl.kr/README.md

-# A Fishing website source code.
+# A phishing website source code.

+I found this phishing website from my email.
+Hope nobody is deceived.

 From: https://boboakpl.kr